Wainwright Bank: History

 The bank was founded on 28 July 1987 by John Plukas and Robert Glassman and opened public stock sales nine months later, on 13 October 1988.

 In 1989, the bank inaugurated a Social Justice Award "to recognize nonprofits and affiliated individuals who have achieved outstanding success in addressing issues of social justice."
 Recipients of the award are given a grant of $10,000.

 By 1989, the bank posted a profit of $1,300,000.

 In 1994 Wainwright offered same-sex medical benefits to employees.

 In 1997 Wainwright purchased a 30% interest in Trillium Assets Management Inc., the oldest and largest independent investment management firm in the U.S. exclusively devoted to socially responsible investing.

 That year Wainwright also publicly supported the NOW Women Friendly Workplace Pledge National Organization for Women.

 In 1997, the bank received the first of 10 awards to date from the US Treasury Community Development financial institutions fund – known as the Bank Enterprise Cash Award (BEA) followed by awards in 1998, 1999, 2000, 2002, 2003, 2005, 2006, 2008, and 2009.
 The Bank Enterprise Award Program was created in 1994 to support Federal Deposit Insurance Corporation (FDIC)-insured financial institutions around the country that are dedicated to financing and supporting community and economic development activities.

 In 1998, Business Ethics cited it in its annual awards "for dedication to social justice, internally and externally."
 In 2006, Business Ethics again cited Wainwright, ranking it 18th of "100 best corporate citizens", stating that it had provided more than $400 million in loans to development projects such as affordable housing and homeless shelters.
 In 2007, the same magazine ranked it 38th.

-In 1998, Wainwright becomes a signatory to CERES, "a national network of investors, environmental organizations and other public interest groups working with companies and investors to address sustainability challenges such as global climate change."
+In 1998, Wainwright become a signatory to CERES, "a national network of investors, environmental organizations and other public interest groups working with companies and investors to address sustainability challenges such as global climate change."

 In 1999, Wainwright’s CommunityRoom.net was launched to provide free web pages to any nonprofit client of the bank and the ability to accept online donations.

 In 2003, the Community Investing Campaign commended Wainwright for its "building of economic opportunity and hope for individuals through community investing" and for granting the Silent Spring Institute a line of credit for breast cancer research.

-In 2004 SustainableBusiness.com announced Wainwright as of the World's Top 20 Sustainable Stocks, recommended as a company that stands out as a world leader in sustainability and financial strength by leading social/ environmental investment analysts.